LucasFerrazSEO/Facilitated-Routines/README.md

 # Facilitated Routines
- Plugin WP: Automate repetitive tasks and optimize your Wordpress
+ Plugin WP to Automate repetitive tasks and optimize your Wordpress